jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/utilities.rst

 teleoperated by which MTM.
 ROS is used to track the system's state.
 The two widgets can be dragged on top of the left and right views in the stereo display.
-This is a poor man's version of the UI in a clinical system but it can still help users who are not familiar with the system.
+This is a poor man's version of the UI in a clinical system, but it can still help users who are not familiar with the system.

 .. _sd-card-updater: